GeorgeWS/Beeminder-AppleScript/README.md

     tell script "Beeminder" to enter_datapoint("writing", 25, "Spent 25 minutes writing!")

+This will post 25 minutes (or whatever units your goal uses) to your `writing` goal with the comment "Spent 25 minutes writing!".

 ***Caution!*** For now, only use letters, numbers, spaces, and `,.!:;` (**NO backslashes, quotes of any variety, or line breaks**) in comments (e.g. "Spent 25 minutes writing!" in the example above) to avoid unexpected behavior.

 The first time `enter_datapoint` is called, you will be prompted for your Beeminder username and auth token (available [here](https://www.beeminder.com/api/v1/auth_token.json)).